 In December 2019, the FASB issued ASU No. 2019-12, Income Taxes (Topic 740).
 The amendments in ASU 2019-12 simplify the accounting for income taxes by removing certain exceptions to the general principles in Topic 740.
 The amendments also improve consistent application of and simplify U.S. GAAP or other areas of Topic 740 by clarifying and amending existing guidance.
-The new standard is effective for us on January 1, 2022 and for interim periods beginning on January 1, 2023.
-We are currently evaluating the impact that the standard will have on our condensed financial statements and related disclosures.
+The new standard was effective for us on January 1, 2021 and for interim periods within 2021.
+The adoption of ASU 2019-12 did not have a material impact on our financial statements.